olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Meetings.

-Audits of the Student Government occur twice per year in the middle of each semester.
+Audits of the Student Government occur twice per year at the end of each semester.
 The Chair of the Honor Board and the President of the Student Government coordinate the time of the Audit.
 Audit Meetings are open to the Student Body.